shaftoes/linux-insides/Initialization/linux-initialization-2.md

 }
 ```

-As I mentioned above, we fill gate descriptor in this function.
-We fill three parts of the address of the interrupt handler with the address which we got in the main loop (address of the interrupt handler entry point).
-We are using three following macros to split address on three parts:
+The address `addr` of the interrupt handler is split into it's three components using the following bitmaks macros:

 ```C
 #define PTR_LOW(x) ((unsigned long long)(x) & 0xFFFF)